ZebraDevs/fetch_tools/README.md

 This package contains the `fetch` utility to make development easier.
 For full details of command usage and arguments, run `fetch -h` and `fetch COMMAND -h`.
+It also adds useful aliases for connecting to robots.
 Below summarizes installation and common usage.

 Intended Workflow
 -----------------